 New customers can select their meals up until 8 p.m.
 ET on Sundays for delivery by Wednesday.
 Any orders after the cutoff will ship the following Wednesday.
 Returning customers and those with subscriptions can choose their meals up until 5 p.m.
 ET on Thursdays and they arrive a day or two later.

 We aimed for variety when selecting our dishes, including a vegetarian option, so we could try as many proteins and preparations as possible.
 Several times, the items we selected ended up being out of stock even though they weren’t labeled as such when we were shopping.
 It wasn’t until we were checking out that we were alerted and had to start the process over, only to find the new dish we selected was out of stock too.
 It was both annoying and disappointing.
 In the end, we chose:

-- Barbacoa beef with black beans and cilantro cauliflower rice
+- Chili lime chicken with fajita vegetables and cilantro cauliflower rice

 Support Materials: Not Needed

 There’s no prep needed with these meals.
 An adhesive label on each tray includes the ingredient list, nutrition information, heating instructions, and expiration date.
 You can also freeze the meals by the date listed and extend the shelf life by up to a month.
 The fine print says thawed meals must be consumed within 72 hours.

 Considering that the meals have to be kept cold and shipped overnight, we expected them to be packed with lots of styrofoam.
 Instead, we were happy to find the cardboard box was insulated with Green Cell Foam; because it dissolves in water, it was wrapped in plastic to keep it from getting wet.
 Gel packs kept the contents chilled and our meals arrived still cold.
 We were able to recycle the box, and the plastic from the gel packs and the liners, in our curbside recycling, and the Green Cell Foam we popped in our curbside yard waste bin.